helm/charts/stable/postgresql/README.md

 For more precise policy, set `networkPolicy.allowExternal=false`.
 This will only allow pods with the generated client label to connect to PostgreSQL.
 This label will be displayed in the output of a successful install.

-## Deploy chart using official Postgres docker image.
+## Deploy chart using Docker Official PostgreSQL image.

-From chart version 4.0.0, it is possible to use the stable/postgresql chart with the official postgres image.
-In order to it, you can run the following command:
+Besides specifying the new docker repository and tag, it is important to modify the PostgreSQL data dir and volume mount point.
+Basically, the PostgreSQL data dir cannot be the mount point directly, it has to be a subdirectory.

 ```
 helm install --name postgres \